Some hate rain, others love it – but one thing’s for sure: we all know what it is. Or do we?

 A convective storm emerges in the atmosphere because heat is transferred in the atmosphere – often because of heating, or because of a dynamic trigger such as convergence of winds at a particular location.
 Because this air then rises (hot air is less dense than cold air), it cools down – and can contain less and less water.
 Eventually, it will even reach a level where it can no longer contain any water!

 At that point, condensation will occur, and a gentle cumulus cloud will appear.
 Should the rising air be very buoyant (that is, rising very intensely), the small cumulus cloud can grow into a larger one, and eventually into a relatively aggressive one.
 However, only in the cumulonimbus stage, rain falls (cumulonimbus is a merger of the words cumulus and nimbus, the latter of which means rain).
 That’s how convection can produce rain!

 Let’s now take a look at the other one: rain due to a weather front.
 If we want to understand how rain appears on fronts, we must first understand what a front is.

 Do you know already?

 If not, let’s take a look.
 Put briefly, a front is a separation boundary between two air masses.
 An air mass is an area of the atmosphere with similar characteristics, such as humidity or temperature.
-For example, in the Netherlands, we often have so-called ‘subtropical air’ entering from the south, while we get ‘polar air’ from the north sometimes.
+For example, in Europe, we often have so-called ‘subtropical air’ entering from the south, while we get ‘polar air’ from the north sometimes.